 If you're not a fan of a total over-ear fit, then try the Sony WH-CH520 Wireless.
 These on-ears offer a more breathable fit than over-ears, which can trap more heat.
 They also have a decently comfortable fit with plush padding.
 In part because of their on-ear fit, they struggle to block out much background noise, so you'll hear the low rumble of bus engines and ambient chatter at the office.

 Out of the box, they have a slightly warm sound profile that results in clear and detailed vocals and instruments.
 If you prefer a different sound, they have a companion app with a graphic EQ and presets, so you can fine-tune their sound to your liking.
 They last nearly 53 hours continuously and even have a standby mode to help conserve battery life when not in use.
-Despite their affordable price, they even support multi-device pairing, so you can simultaneously stay connected to your PC and smartphone.
+Despite their affordable price, they even support multi-device pairing, so you can simultaneously stay connected to your PC and smartphone, but you don't have ANC.

 If you're looking for even lighter, more portable headphones, the Anker Soundcore Space A40 Truly Wireless are worth considering.
 Like most earbuds, they have a shorter continuous battery life than the over-ear headphones listed here.
 That said, their fantastic noise isolation performance rivals the Anker Soundcore Life Q30 Wireless.
 They can effectively reduce bass-range noise like rumbling engines and are even better than the Q30 at blocking out mid-range noise like ambient chatter.
 They have a good build quality and a decently comfortable, stable fit.

-Our recommendations above are what we think are currently the best wireless headphones under 100 bucks for most people to buy.
+Our recommendations above are what we think are currently the top wireless headphones under $100 for most people to buy.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for Bluetooth-enabled headphones under $100.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.